Easy homemade almond paste recipe

 Instructions

-• Place the almond flour and sugar in a mixing bowl and add the egg and lemon zest.
-Stir well.
-You can use a spatula or wooden spoon, or mix it in a food processor.
-Add a little more of the beaten egg if the mixture too dry.
+• Put the almond flour and sugar in a bowl and add the egg and lemon zest.
+Keep stirring and mixing until you have a kneadable mixture.
+Add a little extra egg if it remains too dry.

-• Knead the almond paste into a cube and wrap in plastic wrap or store in an airtight container.
-For best results, refrigerate the paste at least overnight.
+• Knead the almond paste into a cube or roll and wrap in cling film.
+For best results, place your almond paste in the refrigerator at least overnight.

-• The almond paste can also be used immediately.
-In this case, make the almond paste before starting the recipe and refrigerate until needed.
+• However, the almond paste can also be processed immediately.
+In that case, make the paste before you start the recipe and put it to rest in the refrigerator until you need it.

 Tips